homerburnson/DaileySolutions/node-openai-app/README.md

 # Node OpenAI App

 This is a full-stack Node.js application that integrates with OpenAI's API to generate dynamic responses based on user input.
 The project includes a backend powered by Express.js and a frontend built with vanilla JavaScript and HTML.
+It incorporates a Qdrant database (best in benchmarking tests and more scalable than Chroma).

 ---